 Clay masks for the face, why not?
-Been seeing lots of cracked and grey faces on snapchat lately?
+Been seeing lots of cracked and gray faces on snapchat lately?
 Ever wondered why these people like putting clay, the very thing we used to play with as kids in kindergarten, on their skin?
 That, my friend, is a clay mask.
-Let me educate you of its powers, and trust me, you will not be disappointed.

 A Curious Girl’s Experience